 - DXing (the excitement that got me first involved in radio so many years ago!).

-- Observing HF radio propagation, especially to help finding DX stations.
+- Observing HF radio propagation, especially to help find DX stations.

 I will add more details about these activities as I find time.

-Currently, most of these activities have been severely curtailed by heavy radio frequency interference (RFI) on almost all HF bands from a new solar panel installation less than one kilometre from my home.
-Curiously, radio interference from this installation is suppressed (filtered at source) on frequencies below 2 MHz but not above 2 MHz.
-The interference is very strong on the 80 through 20 metre bands.
+Currently, most of these activities have been severely curtailed by heavy radio frequency interference (RFI) on almost all HF bands from two solar panel installation less than one kilometre from my home.
+Curiously, radio interference from these installations seem to be suppressed (filtered at source) on frequencies below 2 MHz but not above 2 MHz.
+The interference is very strong on the 80 through 30 metre bands.

 Recent Project with a Chinese 102E Radio Set

 A recent project was the building of a power supply for the transmitter from an old Chinese (PRC) Type 102E army radio set.
 I don't have the matching receiver that was part of this set.
 My project involved designing and building a suitable P.S. in the re-purposed cabinet of an old Swan 117XC P.S. unit.
+(A big thanks to Frank, VE2KOI, for providing the Swan unit.)
 There is nothing remarkable about the design or construction of the power supply except that, according to markings on the dial, the voltmeter I chose was originally used in the famous British Wireless Set No. 19 (which I have never owned).
 Besides a suitable B+ voltage for the transmitter, the power supply provides 6 VDC for the transmitter's tube filaments.
 I have ensured that this voltage is actually slightly less than the rated 6 V in order to prolong the life of the tubes.